Protecting the spring

 If water is to be high-quality, the land around a spring must be unspoilt: this is the first place rainwater flows through before being mineralised by contact with the rocks.

-If the Vittel countryside could talk, it would explain how, from 1989, groups of researchers from the French National Institute for Agricultural Research (INRA) and various other experts came here, having been asked to draw up a stringent set of recommendations on how to protect the Vittel® Grande Source's impluvium and rich ecosystem from human activity, especially farming.
-As a result, in 1992 the AGRIVAIR programme was launched to both sustainably protect the underground natural mineral water and develop the local economy.
+From 1989, groups of researchers from the French National Institute for Agricultural Research (INRA) and various other experts came here, having been asked to draw up a stringent set of recommendations on how to protect the Vittel® Grande Source's impluvium and rich ecosystem from human activity, especially farming.

 - Introducing eco-friendly farming practices (zero phytosanitary products and reduced nitrates) to make farming modern, sustainable and profitable: